-He served as interim head coach of the Stingers for the 2015-16 campaign and made a serious impression on the university administration in that time.
-Under Élement's tutelage, Concordia made a significant improvement from the previous season.
+He served as interim head coach of the Stingers for the 2015-16 campaign and made a serious impression on the university administration.
+Under Elément’s tutelage, the Stingers made a significant improvement from the previous season.
 He brought in several accomplished recruits despite the short period he had to sell the program and its new direction.
 He also increased the Stingers’ community presence with new initiatives.

 He graduated with a BA, major in Human Relations, in 2011, and went on to build his coaching résumé.
 He was an assistant coach with the Stingers in 2011-12, 2012-2013 and a portion of 2014-15 before accepting the head coaching position with the Lachine Maroons of the Quebec Junior AAA Hockey League.

 Elément also worked as an assistant with the midget AAA Châteauguay Grenadiers in 2013-14.
 The Grenadiers won the Quebec league title and went on to win a silver medal at the Telus Cup midget AAA national championship.

 2022-23 | 19-7-0 | 2nd place (OUA East)

 2021-22 | 9-5-1 | 2nd place (OUA Far East)